owen-petersen/SYSC5104_Cell_DEVS_Plant_Polulation/README.md

 ## Introduction
 This repository presents a **Cell-DEVS Plant Population model** that simulates tree growth, competition, and reproduction under limited environmental resources such as **water**, **nitrogen**, **potassium**, and **sunlight**.

 The model is based on the paper *“Simulation of Vegetable Population Dynamics Based on Cellular Automata”* by **Stefania Bandini** and **Giulio Pavesi**, and is implemented using the Cadmium DEVS framework.
-It captures ecological processes like resource diffusion, growth thresholds, and seed dispersal through localized cell interactions and event-driven updates.
+It captures ecological processes like resource diffusion, growth thresholds, and tree dispersal through localized cell interactions and event-driven updates.

 The system is structured using **atomic** and **coupled DEVS models**, ensuring a modular, scalable, and realistic simulation of plant dynamics.